pho5nix/d2s-los23-nethunter-kernel/docs/recovery.md

 ## E. Re-flash modem (radio dead)

 The boot partition this guide flashes does NOT touch modem/radio firmware.
-If your radios suddenly stop working, that's coincidence — but to recover:
+If your radios suddenly stop working, that's coincidence.
+But to recover in general:

 1. Get the **stock Samsung firmware** for your specific CSC from a reputable mirror (SamMobile, etc.)
 2. Use Heimdall or Odin to flash only `MODEM` and `MODEM_DEBUG` partitions